LizAryslanova/Video_Portfolio/index.md

 subtitle: Video projects
 ---

 Hello!
 Thank you for visiting my Portfolio page.
-Here you will find some of the videos that i filmed and edited&
+Here you will find some of the videos that i filmed and edited.

 ---